shawn-y-sun/Customer_Analytics_Retail/README.md

 By visualizing the result, we get<br>
 ![image](https://user-images.githubusercontent.com/77659538/110493304-921fc880-812d-11eb-834d-4094585e315e.png)

-🔶 Insights:
+🔶 Insights: we should decrease the overall price so we can gain more on overall purchase probability
 - With prices lower than 1.25, we can increase our product price without losing too much in terms of purchase probability.
-- For prices higher than 1.25, We have more to gain by reducing our prices.
+For prices higher than 1.25, We have more to gain by reducing our prices.
+- Since all brands have average price over 1.25, it's not good news for us.
+We have to investigate further by segments!

 #### Purchase Probability by Segments
 ![image](https://user-images.githubusercontent.com/77659538/110494029-2853ee80-812e-11eb-9504-a992392b0349.png)

 🔶 Insights:
-- The career-focused segment are the least elastic when compared to the rest.
+- The well-off segment are the least elastic when compared to the rest.
 So, their purchase probability elasticity is not as affected by price.
 - The price elasticities for the Standard segment seem to differ across price range.
 This may be because the standard segment is least homogenous, which we discovered during our descriptive analysis.
 - It may be that the customers in this segment have different shopping habits, which is why their customers start with being more elastic than average but then shift to being more inelastic than the average customer and indeed the Career-focused segment.